-The vast majority climate scientists agree that our planet is warming and that human activities are the primary cause.
-In spite of this consensus, several studies have shown that the public does not understand that there is general agreement among experts, nor do they understand the science of climate change.
-This consensus gap is significant because research shows that people are more likely to support policy actions to reduce carbon emissions if they are aware of the overwhelming agreement among experts that humans are causing climate change.
+Nearly all climate scientists agree that our planet is warming and human activity is the primary cause.
+In spite of this consensus, several studies have shown that the public does not recognize this general agreement among experts, nor do they understand the basics of climate change science.
+This understanding gap is significant because research shows that people are more likely to support policy actions to reduce carbon emissions if they acknowledge the overwhelming agreement among experts that humans are causing climate change.

-At Lyndon, we understand that climate change presents humankind with a monumental challenge.
+At Northern Vermont University, we understand that climate change presents a monumental challenge for humankind.
 We think it is crucial for today’s scientists to educate the general public and key decision makers, instilling a sense of urgency for climate change mitigation.
-This kind of engagement is beyond what is traditionally expected of scientists and requires communication training, as well as a tremendous amount of passion and courage.
-We therefore provide our students with many opportunities to learn about and practice effective climate change communication skills.
-This is done through:
+This kind of engagement is beyond the traditional scope of scientists and requires communication training, as well as a tremendous amount of passion and courage.
+Therefore, we provide many

-The Climate Change Communication (CCC) group was established in 2014 by Lyndon State College students and faculty with two goals:
+The Climate Consensus group was established in 2014 by Lyndon students and faculty with two goals:

-- teach undergraduate students about effective ways to communicate basic climate change science to non-scientists
+- To teach undergraduate students about effective ways to communicate basic climate change science to non-scientists, and,

-The CCC group meets monthly during the school year to discuss current events involving climate change and their impacts and to learn about ways to effectively communicate these ideas to non-scientists.
-The group often invites guest speakers.
-Past speakers have included: Dr. Alan Betts and Dr. Ben Luce.
+The Climate Consensus group meets monthly during the school year to discuss climate change current events and their impacts, and to hone ways to effectively communicate these ideas to non-scientists.
+The group often invites guest speakers, like Northern Vermont Univerisity professor

 Visits to local schools

-Students in the CCC group have visited several local schools including Lyndon Institute, Newark Street School, Burke Town School, Danville School, and Woodstock Union School) to present programs about climate change science.
-Visits to Concord School and the Danville School were covered by Lyndon’s News7 team.
+Students in The Climate Consensus group have visited local schools (including Lyndon Institute, Newark Street School, Burke Town School, Danville School, and Woodstock Union School) to present programs about climate change science.
+Visits to Concord School and Danville School were covered by Lyndon’s News7 team.
 The group has worked closely with student members of the Lyndon AMS & NWA Club to serve as NOAA Weather-Ready Nation Ambassadors.
-Grade school students often are not exposed to climate change science, and these classroom visits helped to teach them about topics such as the greenhouse effect, rising oceans, and more.
-These visits are also an excellent opportunity for the students in the CCC group to practice explaining the facts to non-scientists.
+Grade school students often are not exposed to climate change science, and these classroom interactions help them to understand important topics such as the greenhouse effect, rising oceans, and more.
+These visits also provide NVU-Lyndon students

 At Lyndon, we think scientists should be part of the solution.
 Many of our students have participated in peaceful demonstrations to promote climate change action.
-For example, on April 29, 2017, twenty-four Lyndon State College Atmospheric Science Department students joined over 200,000 others for the People’s Climate March in Washington, DC.
-The goal was to pressure world leaders to act on climate change, as a direct response to a distressing reality -- while climate change is often talked about as a future problem, it is actually a current problem.
+For example, on April 29, 2017, twenty-four Atmospheric Sciences students joined over 200,000 others for the People’s Climate March in Washington, DC.
+The goal was to pressure world leaders to act on climate change, as a direct response to a distressing reality — that climate change is often talked about as a future problem, but it is actually a current problem.

 Communication among experts is crucial for the advancement of scientific understanding, but communication with non-scientists is necessary for climate change action.
-Atmospheric Science Department courses provide a platform for young scientists to practice the important skill of informal climate change communication.
+Atmospheric Sciences courses provide a platform for young scientists to practice the important skill of informal climate change communication.
 Much of this work is highlighted on TheClimateConsensus.com

 Presentations at national meetings

 Interest in climate change communication is strong among higher education institutions across the country.
-Atmospheric Science faculty have highlighted student outreach efforts at regional and national conferences including the 2015 American Geophysical Union Fall Meeting and the 2017 American Meteorological Society Annual Meeting, and the 2018 Bridge/Work Conference at Valparaiso University.
+Atmospheric Sciences faculty have highlighted student outreach efforts at regional and national conferences including the 2015 American Geophysical Union Fall Meeting, the 2017 American Meteorological Society Annual Meeting, and the 2018 Bridge/Work Conference at Valparaiso University.

 Why students participate in these efforts

-“This is really important to me because I want to try and combat climate change in as many ways as I can..." - Arianna Varuolo-Clarke, Class of 2016 (founding student member)
+“This is really important to me because I want to try and combat climate change in as many ways as I can…”– Arianna Varuolo-Clarke, ’16 (founding student member)

-“I wanted to educate the public on climate change in hopes that we may see a change in our agricultural system, fossil fuel consumption, and other areas that have a high impact on climate change." - Kayla St. Germain, Class of 2015 (founding student member)
+“I wanted to educate the public on climate change in hopes that we may see a change in our agricultural system, fossil fuel consumption, and other areas that have a high impact on climate change.”– Kayla St. Germain, ’15 (founding student member)

-“…it is a huge problem that not enough people care about… You have to find a careful balance that makes them care without scaring them and I wanted to be a part of this challenge and this process." - Jacqueline Laviolette, Class of 2015
+“…it is a huge problem that not enough people care about… You have to find a careful balance that makes them care without scaring them and I wanted to be a part of this challenge and this process.”– Jacqueline Laviolette, ’15

-“I love interacting with younger students because of their eagerness to learn, so being able to share my knowledge of climate change with them gives me a lot of joy.”– Lauriana Gaudet, Class of 2016
+“I love interacting with younger students because of their eagerness to learn, so being able to share my knowledge of climate change with them gives me a lot of joy.”– Lauriana Gaudet, ’16

-“The whole reason I am going to school is to learn how to keep the planet a better place for people after me, by using science.
-Climate change communication is a huge part of this.”– Melissa Segall, Class of 2016
+“The whole reason I am going to school is to learn how to keep the planet a better place for people after me by using science.
+Climate change communication is a huge part of this.”– Melissa Segall, ’16

-“The group has helped me learn more about climate change and I’ve been able to use a lot of the information learned form the group when talking to friends and family about climate change." - Jeremy Sousa, Class of 2017
+“The group has helped me learn more about climate change and I’ve been able to use a lot of the information learned form the group when talking to friends and family about climate change.”– Jeremy Sousa, ’17